actris-cloudnet/cloudnetpy/docs/source/installation.rst

 CloudnetPy can be installed on any computer supporting Python3.6 (or higher).
 The actual installation procedure depends on the operating system.
-The instructions below are for Ubuntu, although they work with many other Linux systems as well.
+The instructions below are for Ubuntu.

 Python Installation
 -------------------

-These instructions are for Python3.7:

 .. code-block:: console

    $ sudo apt update && sudo apt upgrade
-   $ sudo apt install python3.7 python3.7-venv python3-pip
+   $ sudo apt install python3 python3-venv python3-pip python3-tk

 Virtual Environment
 -------------------